-Following a complex sale process, over the course of the first quarter of 2017 the following new contracts were signed: (a) the contract for the transfer to UBI Banca SpA (UBI) of Nuova Banca delle Marche, Nuova Banca dell'Etruria e del Lazio SpA and Nuova Cassa di Risparmio di Chieti SpA; and (b) the contract for the transfer to BPER Banca SpA (BPER) of Nuova Cassa di Risparmio di Ferrara SpA (Nuova Carife).
+Following a complex sale process, over the course of the first quarter of 2017 the following new contracts were signed: (a) the contract for the transfer to UBI Banca SpA (UBI) of Nuova Banca delle Marche SpA, Nuova Banca dell'Etruria e del Lazio SpA and Nuova Cassa di Risparmio di Chieti SpA; and (b) the contract for the transfer to BPER Banca SpA (BPER) of Nuova Cassa di Risparmio di Ferrara SpA (Nuova Carife).

-The transactions involved the sale of the bridge banks for the symbolic price of $\in 1$ for each contract, preceded by their recapitalization by the NRF and the separation of bad and unlikely-to-pay loans.
+The transactions involved the sale of the bridge banks for the symbolic price of $\in 1$ for each contract, preceded by their recapitalization by the NRF and the separation of bad and unlikely-to-pay loans.9

-Depending on the type of contract governing the sale, the transfer of the ownership of the bridge banks is contingent on the satisfaction of a series of conditions precedent.
+The contracts governing the sale have made the transfer of their ownership contingent on the satisfaction of a series of conditions precedent.10

-In May and June 2017, once all the conditions precedent were met, including capital strengthening measures taken by the NRF and the separation of the NPLs, the NRF transferred its entire shareholdings in the bridge banks to UBI and BPER respectively.
+In May and June 2017, once all the conditions precedent were met, including capital strengthening measures taken by the NRF and the separation of the NPLs,11 the NRF transferred its entire shareholdings in the bridge banks to UBI and BPER respectively.